 Dr. Wei points out, “Generally, rheumatologists don’t do arthroscopy.”
 Typical arthritis treatment involves the use of pills, injections, and exercises.
 However, under the tutelage of Dr. Lanny Johnson, an orthopedic surgeon in East Lansing, Michigan, Dr. Wei acquired the knowledge to perform arthroscopic procedures.

 Dr. Wei then took his newfound skills back to the cadaver lab at the University of Maryland.
-“The value of having cadavers just can’t be underestimated when you are learning new procedures”, he emphatically states.
+“The value of having cadavers just can’t be underestimated when you are learning new procedures”, he says.

 Dr. Wei practiced these techniques on the cadavers.
 He studied videos of Dr. Johnson’s surgeries and replicated his methods on the donor bodies.
 As a result, he was able hone his skills, eventually becoming the only rheumatologist member of the Arthroscopy Association of North America.